 Image

-Join Tony and Wendy for the inaugural 'Park Appreciation Walk'.
+Join us for a 'Park Appreciation Walk'.
 Would you like to join in a walk with others to enjoy the park?
 To exercise, to get some fresh air, to enjoy the animals, insets and wildflowers, to meet others from the local community?
 These regular walks will be led by a member of the Advisory Committee, who will encourage everyone on the walk to share what parts of the Sanctuary they appreciate or have noticed.
 The walk will include a lap of the Lake.
 There will be more walks to follow so keep an eye on this page!

 Image